 But one size does not fit all.
 Before you embark on quarterly eNPS surveys it is important to consider all factors.
 How engaged are your employees?
 How likely are they to respond?
 Do you have the right internal communication channels in place to involve everybody?
 How quickly can you and your colleagues react to the results?

 The latter point is perhaps the most critical.
 If you cannot analyse and respond to the results within a 3-month window expand your timescales.
-Your employees must feel as though the eNPS is being used for them to continually want to be involved.
+Your employees must feel as though the employee Net Promoter Score is being used for them to continually want to be involved.

 Measuring your eNPS is just the start.
 In essence, it is a signal of how much work you have to do and how quickly!
 No matter what your score, we recommend you undergo the following four steps so that your eNPS survey successfully contributes to your employee engagement strategy.